CS460GraphBox/GraphBox/README.md

 ## Future Improvements
-The team acknowledges that there are improvements to be done in the game, as we expand this game to all Roblox players.
+The team acknowledges that there are improvements to be made in the game, as we expand this game to all Roblox players.

 For BoxDash, we have a few ideas.
 First, we would like to implement a leaderboard for multi-player lobbies.
 Imagine playing BoxDash with your friends in a race for the fastest time through all three levels.
 Another interesting concept is the idea of a relay race.
 For example, for a team of three players, each player would complete one of the levels and the time to complete all three levels would be combined.